 I absolutely LOVE afternoon tea.
 Small sandwiches, soft scones smothered in clotted cream and jam and beautiful cakes.
 Seriously what’s not to love?
 Fortnum and Mason are one of my favourite afternoon teas in London in formal but relaxed surroundings and serving up the most incredible scones!

 Many London hotels offer a gluten free afternoon tea.
-Depending on your preferences, I have also had an amazing afternoon tea at The Ritz but it was far more formal so I personally preferred the more relaxed vibe at Fortnum and Mason.
+Depending on your preferences, I have also had an amazing afternoon teas at The Ritz and Claridges, but they are far more formal so I prefer Fortnum and Mason on a trip to London.

 I’ve also had a couple of novelty afternoon teas – Alice in Wonderland at The Sanderson, located just off Oxford Street and a Charlie and the Chocolate Factory themed one at One Aldwych.
 Both of these were fun and novel, especially if you’re an Alice in Wonderland or Charlie and the chocolate factory fan but the food was not as good as at Fortnum and Mason.